Is Spirulina Good for Candida?

 - 2 g of spirulina a day will help you reduce symptoms of allergic rhinitis

 Spirulina is an excellent superfood that will not only support your health in many ways but will also help you fight yeast infections.
 Just make sure you use spirulina supplements free from contaminants and try to pick supplements in powder form instead of tablets to make the most of its antifungal properties.
-If you’re wondering if there are other natural remedies for Candida check my articles about aloe vera, cranberry juice, and coconut oil.

 I’d love to hear about your experiences with spirulina.
 Have you ever used it for a yeast infection?
 Did it work?
 Please share your comments and questions in the comment section below.